appindesign/M-Time-Series/readme.md

 # M Functions for Time Series
 This is my library of M custom functions for time series data.
-Each function description describes the problem the function solves, its parameters and the value it returns.
+The description for each function relates the problem the function solves, describes each parameter and describes the value the function returns.

 ## Timeline Prepartion
 ### fnTimeline